MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Security/Microsoft.Graph.Security.md

 Update the navigation property reviewSets in security

 ### [Update-MgSecurityCaseEdiscoveryCaseReviewSetQuery](Update-MgSecurityCaseEdiscoveryCaseReviewSetQuery.md)
-Update the navigation property queries in security
+Update the properties of an ediscoveryReviewSetQuery object.

 ### [Update-MgSecurityCaseEdiscoveryCaseSearch](Update-MgSecurityCaseEdiscoveryCaseSearch.md)
-Update the navigation property searches in security
+Update the properties of an ediscoverySearch object.

 ### [Update-MgSecurityCaseEdiscoveryCaseSearchAdditionalSource](Update-MgSecurityCaseEdiscoveryCaseSearchAdditionalSource.md)
 Update the navigation property additionalSources in security